turbot/steampipe-plugin-linear/docs/tables/linear_issue.md

 # Table: linear_issue

 The most basic concept in Linear is the issue.
 It's the building block of the app and most concepts in Linear are either associated with issues or group issues together.
 Issues are always tied to a specific team.
-I

 ## Examples